spidermachine/django-push-notifications/README.rst

 	)

 	PUSH_NOTIFICATIONS_SETTINGS = {
-		"GCM_API_KEY": "<your api key>",
-		"APNS_CERTIFICATE": "/path/to/your/certificate.pem",
+		"APNS_CERTIFICATE": {
+			"other":"/path/to/your/certificate.pem",
+			"cn":"/path/to/your/certificate.pem",
+		},
 	}